Mallaig railway station: History

 Mallaig station opened on 1 April 1901.

 The original proposal was to build the railway to Roshven, but the planned terminus was changed to Mallaig following opposition from local landowners.

-The glass overall roof was removed in 1975 and the ticket office was extended at the same time.
 In 1978, Lochaber divisional planning committee agreed to a proposed £34,000 extension to the station which allowed for the station to be extended in a south western direction on part of the existing platform area.
 The extension included permission for a permanent tourist office within the existing building, and also a parcels office, mess room and concourse.

 In 1998 Railtrack announced expenditure of £90,000 to repair the station.